Your money-making expert. Financial journalist, TV and radio personality.

 Usually, you’ll have to wait before you receive benefits.
 This is normally the four-week mark.
 You can get policies that will pay out from the moment you’re off work, but the monthly premiums for those are much higher.

 The best way to get this kind of insurance is to shop around, as there are many different policies on the market.
-Use our comparison service to find the best deal for you.
 Before you start shopping, check with your employer to see if they’ve taken out employer provided income protection.